 (Left) The combination of blue stone edging set in crisp right angles and carefully manicured flower borders create a formal sensibility that’s easy to replicate.

-(Upper left) Hedged by a perfectly spaced row of boxwood globes and filled with roses, this is an example of how romantic a formal border can be.
+(Upper left) Hedged by a perfectly spaced row of boxwood globes and filled with peonies, this is an example of how romantic a formal border can be.

 (Upper right) Clean lines and simple plantings set on an axis illustrates how a formal garden can work in a modern setting even when filled with billowing grasses.